 In 2016, the Washington State Parks and Recreation Commission combined Westhaven and Westport Light state parks into one park.

 Westport Light State Park is a 626-acre-acre day-use park with 1,215 feet of shoreline on the Pacific Ocean and Half Moon Bay, with beach access to both shores.
-The park is within minutes of the City of Westport and its marina, maritime history museums, and other attractions.
-A concrete boardwalk provides a 1.3 mile walk into Westport.
+The park is within minutes of the City of Westport and its marina, maritime history museum, and other attractions.
+A paved path provides a 1.3 mile walk into Westport.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.